hydephp/develop/README.md

 ## How the monorepo currently works

 Changes to HydePHP including some first-party packages are made here.
-Once pushed two important CI jobs kick in, one for testing and creating code reports and previews, and one for splitting the monorepo.

-The monorepo is split in three* stages to decouple the process.

-1. **Packaging** where we create action artifacts containing the package
-2. **Splitting** where we upload the artifact to the corresponding readonly mirror branch.
-3. **Pushing**   where we push the contents of the mirror branches to the develop branches of their repositories

-*The Hyde/Hyde project is stored in the monorepo root and works a bit differently.
-Here don't package the data, instead we remove monorepo code and apply persisted data before running the next steps.
+The changes are then pushed to the readonly repositories seen in the table above.

+Changes are pushed to the `develop` branches of the readonly repositories.
+These branches may be unstable, and are only merged into the `master` branches when preparing a release.

 ### Releases